olekfur/FplRestyle/README.md

 # FPL Restyle

 A Chrome extension that enhances the Fantasy Premier League website with custom themes and improved UI.
-This extension restyles various pages of the FPL website to provide a better user experience.
+This extension moves columns on the team and transfer pages, makes filters auto-apply, and includes various small UI tweaks to provide a better user experience.

 ## Examples